jacquespillet/jacquespillet.github.io/gfx.md

 ## Example Code

-This is a very simple example usage of the Gfx api, to create a simple app that displays a textured triangle with a colour tint passed as a uniform variable :
+This is a very simple example usage of the Gfx api, to create an app that displays a textured triangle with a colour tint passed as a uniform variable :
 [Here](https://raw.githubusercontent.com/jacquespillet/gfx/master/src/Main_HelloTriangle.cpp)'s the full code for that example.

 We first initialize the graphics context and the swapchain :